 Clustered Index in SQL Server with Examples

 In this article, I am going to discuss the Clustered Index in SQL Server with examples.
-Please read our previous article before proceeding to this article where we discussed the basics of SQL Server Indexes.
-As part of this article, we are going to discuss the following pointers.
+Please read our previous article where we discussed the basics of SQL Server Indexes and how we can improve the search operations using indexes.
+As part of this article, we are going to discuss the following pointer.

 - What is a Clustered Index?

 - Why a table can have only one Clustered Index?

 - Example to understand the Clustered Index.

 - Understanding the SQL Server Composite Clustered Index.

 The first thing is always first.
 So, let us first understand the Balanced Tree (B-Tree) structure of the clustered index.
 Please have a look at the following diagram which shows the B-Tree structure of the Clustered Index.
 As you can see in the below image, the leaf nodes contain the actual data.
 So, when we search for any data, the clustered directly gets the data from the leaf node.

 The Clustered Index in SQL Server defines the order in which the data is physically stored in a table.
 That is the leaf node store the actual data.
 As the leaf nodes store the actual data a table can have only one clustered index.